evanginting/ETC5543_Project/README.md

 3. results folder: The collections of RDS output= yielded from the wrangling process in data preparation.

-4. 02_Exploratory_Data_Analysis.Rmd: The exploratory data analysis(EDA) working file to summarize their main patterns and elemental correlation via visualization techniques, which is used to identify enrichment elements and project areas with siginificant potential and build up the foundation for preditive analysis stage.
+4. 02_Exploratory_Data_Analysis.Rmd: The exploratory data analysis(EDA) working file to summarise their main patterns and elemental correlation via data visualisation techniques, which is used to identify enrichment elements and project areas with significant potential and build up the foundation for predictive analysis stage.

 5. 02_Exploratory_Data_Analysis.html: The html report rendered from 02_Exploratory_Data_Analysis.Rmd.

-6. 03_Predictive_Analysis.Rmd:  Under machine learning method, the predictive analysis work file to use element list in low-cost element analysis (ME-4ACD81) to predict concentrations of valuable elements such as REEs
-(Rare Earth Element), HREEs (Heavy Rare Earth Element), and LREEs (Light Rare Earth Element).
+6. 03_Predictive_Analysis.Rmd:  Under machine learning method, the predictive analysis work file to use element list in low-cost element analysis (ME-4ACD81) to predict concentrations of valuable elements such as REEs (Rare Earth Element), HREEs (Heavy Rare Earth Element), and LREEs (Light Rare Earth Element).

 7. Presentation folder:

-8. "Final_report"" folder: The integration process for the final academic report in Monash report format.
+8. "Final_report"" folder: The integration process for the final academic report in Monash University report format.

 ## Usage
 To replicate the analysis: